jmatsumura/docker_lgtview/README.md

 ./TwinBLAST - contains the scripts and annotation DB for the TwinBLAST interface that can be reached through LGTview.
-While not ideal to have two components covered by one container, this container also houses the MySQL backend necessary for the curation functionality of TwinBLAST.
-This is because some of the perl modules require MySQL be present before their installation.
-Will be best to split these down the line
+While not ideal to have two components covered by one container, this container also houses some MySQL libs necessary for the installation of some of the perl modules which interact with MySQL.

 ./krona - houses code to generate the interactive krona plots for the main interface of LGTview

 ./Apache - this container houses the web server front-end along with the ExtJS dependencies

-./MongoDB - houses the backend DB that LGTview pulls from

 # TO BE ADDED WITH FUTURE UPDATES
 Containers: